swap-beep/swap-beep/README.md

 <h3 align="center">An analytical and detail-oriented aspiring
 Full Stack Web Developer.
 Capable of
 writing production-ready code using
->NET framework .
+.NET framework .
 Passionate about coding
 and intensely interested in working in a
 product-based company.
 </h3>